 CJ Harris, 17, has drawn national acclaim for his tireless efforts in raising awareness about how 3D printing technology can produce prosthetic limbs for children who need them.
-He was named a STEM Pillar finalist by the National 4-H Youth in Action program in September.
+He was named a STEM Pillar finalist by the National 4-H Youth in Action program.

 CJ Harris seems to have his priorities in order.